-Every year, Finland Festival, a non-profit organization dedicated to culture and tourism, ranks the country’s most sold and visited festivals.
-In 2017, the top 10 chart in ticket sales was topped by three music festivals: Ruisrock, Ilosaarirock and Pori Jazz.
-In that year, Ruisrock, the oldest rock music festival and also one of the oldest festivals of the genre in Europe, reported 105 thousand sold tickets.
-Ilosaarirock, a music festival held every summer in eastern Finland, hit 67 thousand in ticket sales, followed by the 2-day jazz event Pori Jazz with nearly 60 thousand tickets sold.
-With free concerts, Pori Jazz was also Finland’s number one visitor magnet with over 405 thousand visitors in 2017.
-Other festivals without entrance fees also proved popular, such as the sea-themed Kotka Tall Ship Races and the multi-arts World Village Festival organized in May.
+Every year, Finland Festival, a non-profit organization dedicated to culture and tourism, ranks the country’s most visited festivals.
+In 2021, the top 10 chart in ticket sales was topped by the Art Forum Salmela and Kuhmo Chamber Music Festival followed by the theater event Tampereen Teatterikesä.
+That year, Ruisrock, the oldest rock music festival in Finland and also one of the oldest festivals in Europe, reported 105 thousand sold tickets.
+Porijazz, an international jazz music festival organized in the city of Pori in western Finland, hit 7.2 thousand in ticket sales.
+With free concerts, Pori Jazz was also Finland’s number one visitor magnet with nearly 27.1 thousand visitors in 2021.
+Other festivals without entrance fees also proved popular, such as the Kotka Maritime festival in July and the multi-arts World Village Festival organized in May.

 While the Finnish audience is enjoying great variety in the festival and events industry, this trend is expected to become even more important in the future.
 All major Finnish festivals were cancelled in 2020 and 2021 due to the worldwide coronavirus pandemic.
 Many festivals opened their gates again in 2022, while some changed their program to virutal eventes and online live streams.